ENG2301 – English Renaissance Literature

-Seminar, two hours per week for 10 weeks, 20 hours in all.
-Two of the seminars will be devoted to developing your research methods and written term paper.
+Seminars, 2 hours weekly for 10 weeks.
+20 hours in all.
+Two of the seminars will be devoted to developing your research methods and term paper.

 As a full-time student you are expected to spend at least 12 hours a week studying for this course.

-Two of those hours are spent in seminars with your teacher each week.
-The other 10 hours should be spent reading, making notes on and reflecting on primary texts, exploring secondary texts and criticism, completing the assignments posted in reading packs on Fronter, and preparing to contribute your own viewpoints and ideas to class discussions.
-You may also want to spend some of this time working on your essay writing skills and discussing the course material with other students.
+You should spend 2 of those hours in seminars with the seminar leader each week, and the remaining 10 hours reading, making notes on and reflecting on primary texts, exploring secondary texts and criticism, completing the assignments posted in reading packs on Canvas, and preparing to contribute your own viewpoints and ideas to discussions in the seminars.
+You may also want to spend some of those hours working on your essay writing skills and discussing the course material with your fellow students.

 You are expected to come prepared to each seminar.
-This means that you have completed the assigned reading and any other assignments given in the reading pack.
+This means that you have completed the assigned reading and any other assignments given by your seminar leader.

-ENG2301 is a seminar-based course, meaning that classes consist primarily of student-driven literary discussion.
-This means that while it’s fine to prefer listening to talking, you should be prepared to contribute to discussions throughout the term.
-The more of your week you spend exploring the set texts yourself (or in discussion with classmates), the more you will get out of seminars.
+ENG2301 is a seminar based course.
+Seminars consist primarily of student driven literary discussion.
+This means that while it is fine to prefer listening over talking, you should be prepared to contribute to discussions throughout the semester.
+The more of your week you spend exploring the set texts yourself (or in discussion with your fellow students), the more learning outcome you will get from the seminars.

-You can either choose your own topic or select from a list of suggested topics.
-In any case, you will be expected to develop a thesis statement (“problemstilling”), to be approved by the teacher.
+The form of assessment is a term paper of 12 standard pages (a standard page consists of 2,300 characters).
+References and bibliography comes in addition.
+You can either choose your own topic or select from a list of suggested ones.
+In any case, you will be expected to develop a thesis statement to be approved by the lecturer.